Flux-Bot/NotGamesBot/README.md

 - A cool new name
 - Maybe a server that hosts the bot and all you have to do it press a buttion for it to join.

-This virsion has not been updated compered to the Offical Not Games Bot that runs on the NotGamesUK twitch channle
+This virsion has not been updated compered to the Offical Not Games Bot that runs on the NotGamesUK twitch channle.
+It will get better!!!
+There are so meany new featurs coming soon ish. :)